Antisemitism: Old Prejudices in a Modern World

 Dismantling Stereotypes

-Gil-White’s efforts to dismantle negative stereotypes about Jews and advocate for their protection resonated with me on a personal level.
-His work is a powerful reminder that prejudice, in any form, threatens all of us.
-It inspired me to be more vocal in my support for Jewish communities and Israel, especially in the face of ongoing threats from groups like Hamas, Iran, and Hezbollah.
+Gil-White’s efforts to dismantle negative stereotypes about Jews and advocate for their protection remind us that prejudice, in any form, is a threat to social harmony.
+His work encourages us to be more vocal in our support for Jewish communities and Israel, particularly in light of ongoing threats from groups like Hamas, Iran, and Hezbollah.
+At the same time, it’s crucial to extend this advocacy to all groups that face discrimination and stereotyping, recognizing that combating prejudice is a universal endeavour.

-And why is this powerfully important for all of us?
+And why is this important for all of us?

 Jerusalem’s Unique Purim Celebration: A Blend of Festivity and Tradition